ZanileBurak/GitLesson103/README.md

 - The original push command goes like this: "**git push origin "name of the branch"** What we have to do here is that to put the name of the new branch inside the double quotes.
   **git push origin newbranch** This command helps you to push the new branch to the repo.
--Ignore any files with the .log extension
+- Ignore any files with the .log extension
--Ignore everything in any directory named temp
+- Ignore everything in any directory named temp